Special effects of The Dark Knight: Two-Face

 The Two-Face design was developed by sculptor Julian Murray based on Nolan's desire for a skeletal appearance without making it too gruesome.
 Murray studied the character as he appeared in Batman: The Animated Series (1992–1995) and identified key aspects such as an exposed eye and teeth.
 Some of the designs were considered "too real and more horrifying", and refined to something more "fanciful" and detailed to have a more powerful visual effect without being as repulsive.
 Nolan preferred practical effects but accepted they could not realize his intended design without CGI, and that prosthetics could restrict Eckhart's acting.
 He also believed makeup would add to Eckhart's face when he wanted to reduce his face like a real burn victim.

 Murray built a maquette of Eckhart's head to develop the design and used it to build facial molds that the makeup team could create a custom bald half-skullcap to conceal Eckhart's hair on the burnt side.
 The skullcap molds were baked in the mold every filming day and took about an hour to apply, including half an hour to deal with the hair and another to apply general makeup and markers.
 Eckhart wore a series of black-and-white markers on the left side of his face that visual effects company Framestore could use to track his facial movements when adding in the Two-Face effect.
 Pfister lit Two-Face differently to Dent, giving him a moodier, darker lighting scheme.

 Framestore developed 120 different Two-Face shots that were matched to Eckhart's live performance and had to individually paint each frame to blend the two sides.
 Framestore acknowledged they rearranged the positions of bones, muscles and joints to make the character look more dramatic.
 For each shot, three 720-pixel HD cameras were set up at different angles on set to fully capture Aaron Eckhart's performance.
 Framestore also integrated shots of Bale and Eckhart into that of the exploding building where Dent is burned.
 It was difficult simulating fire on Eckhart because it is inherently unrealistic for only half of something to burn.
 For Dent, he was always dressed as impeccably as possible to look successful and debonair.
 Worked backward from his facial damage knowing the suit would have to match his red and black face, so dressed him in a gray suit with red lining so it could look like it had fused to his burns.

 Stunts

 Bank heist

-The scene opens with a pair of robbers (stuntmen Tom Struthers and Kevin Mathews) ziplined from a 400 ft high adjacent building to the Post Office.
+The scene opens with a pair of robbers (stuntmen Tom Struthers and Kevin Mathews) ziplining from a 400 ft high adjacent building to the Post Office.
 The Post Office, a registered historic building, could not be damaged, so for the bus crash segment a false wall was built inside the Post Office for it to be pulled through on a pneumatic rig, and because the bus was too large to get through the building door, it had to be disassembled outside and rebuilt inside.